Bathroom Exhaust Fan Size Calculator

 Another limitation is that comfort and moisture control are not exactly the same thing.
 A room may technically meet a minimum airflow threshold and still feel slow to clear because users take long hot showers or leave the door closed for extended periods.
 In those cases, operating time matters as much as rated CFM.
 Running the fan during the shower and for a period afterward often matters more than squeezing every decimal place out of the sizing formula.
 The calculator helps you choose a sensible fan size, but daily operation habits still influence the final outcome.

-Bathroom ventilation is easy to overlook because it works in the background, yet it quietly protects finishes, controls odor, and limits the moisture conditions that allow mold to grow.
+Choosing the right bathroom exhaust fan comes down to matching room size, moisture sources, and the realities of the duct run.
 This calculator makes the sizing process clear by comparing room volume and floor area, adding allowances for extra fixtures, and rounding the result to a practical fan rating.
 Use it as a planning tool when shopping, renovating, or checking whether an existing fan is undersized.
 A well-chosen fan is one of the simplest upgrades you can make for a fresher, drier, and healthier bathroom.

 Bathroom dimensions

-Enter your bathroom size in feet, leave ACH at 8 unless you have a reason to change it, then add any moisture-heavy fixtures beyond a standard toilet and sink.
-The calculator will compare area and volume methods automatically.
+Enter the bathroom dimensions in feet, keep ACH at 8 unless you have a reason to adjust it, and count any extra wet fixtures beyond a standard toilet and sink.
+The calculator compares the area and volume methods for you and adds 50 CFM for each listed fixture.

-Fill in bathroom details to estimate fan size.
+Enter your bathroom dimensions to estimate the exhaust fan size.

 Ready to copy the result after calculation.